SteinarJarpa/SteinarJarpa/README.md

 - 👋 Hi, I’m @SteinarJarpa
 - 👀 I’m interested in dotfiles for linux and some programming leraning stuff
-- 🌱 I’m currently learning ...c
+- 🌱 I’m currently learning ...c, linux, dwm, suckless, git
 - 💞️ I’m looking to collaborate on ...sharing stuff if it at all is good for anyone but me myself - this is a learning process
 - 📫 How to reach me ...trhough here, the git.